Exclusive: Video shows Brooklyn teen fatally stabbed in broad daylight

 "You just see the blood on the floor, it's horrifying," witness James McCollum said.
 "You can't see that and act like it's normal.
 He was very panicked, like something really happened, like something bad to his body.
 Like your life was basically on the line type of screaming."

-Detectives are now taking a hard look at trying to identify the suspects captured on surveillance video shortly after the stabbing, with one person handing off what appears to be a knife before walking away.
+Detectives were taking a hard look at trying to identify the suspects captured on surveillance video shortly after the stabbing, with one person handing off what appears to be a knife before walking away.
 Sources told Eyewitness News she is the suspect's mother.

 Burke was a student at Lafayette High School in Gravesend.